Humnasheen: Plot

 The story revolves around the family of Hassan Munir.
 Munir and Asmat Aara have been married for 15 years and are childless.
-Asmat Aara desires children and gets her husband, married to the much younger Mehrunnisa, in hope that she would bear him the children she could not.
-Mehrunnisa has been engaged to Shehzad (Humayun Ashraf) and madly in love but her fiance is unemployed.
+Asmat Aara desires children and gets her husband married to the much younger Mehrunnisa, hoping that she would bear him the children she could not.
+Mehrunnisa has been engaged to Shehzad (Humayun Ashraf) and is madly in love, but her fiance is unemployed.
 Seeing that, Mehrunnisa's family forcefully wed her away with Hassan Munir.
-Mehrunnisa accepts this as fate and devotes herself to be a dutiful wife of Hassan and bears his twins.
-Asmat Ara initially gets jealous of Mehrunnisa, but later she chooses to mother the twins and trades off her companionship with Hassan, which Mehrunnisa fils perfectly.
-Mehrunnisa goes on to complete her studies and gives birth to another child, which she chooses to raise herself.
+Mehrunnisa accepts this as fate and devotes herself to being a dutiful wife of Hassan and gives birth to his twins.
+Asmat Ara initially gets jealous of Mehrunnisa, but later she chooses to mother the twins and trades off her companionship with Hassan, which Mehrunnisa fills perfectly.
+Mehrunnisa completes her studies and gives birth to another child, whom she chooses to raise herself.

 After a lapse of years, the children are grown up, and the twins Aaliya and Safeer are copies of Asmat Ara in personalities.
-Safeer is proud and bossy where as Aaliya is a classy girl.
-Safeer is in love with Alishba who is the daughter of Najm-Uz-Zaman - a cold enemy of Hassan.
-Najm-uz-Zaman has left no stone upturned to beat Hassan Munir in construction business.
-Asmat approves of the marriage, despite of Hassan's disapproval and after death of Hassan, she gets Aaliya married to Saqib and Safeer married to Alishba.
-Things take a worse route as Safeer, under his father-in-law's influence, sells of the construction business and starts off a new business which proves to be a huge loss.
+Safeer is proud and bossy, whereas Aaliya is a classy girl.
+Safeer is in love with Alishba, the daughter of Najm-Uz-Zaman, a cold enemy of Hassan.
+Najm-uz-Zaman has left no stone unturned to beat Hassan Munir in the construction business.
+Asmat approves of the marriage, despite Hassan's disapproval, and after the death of Hassan, she gets Aaliya married to Saqib and Safeer married to Alishba.
+Things take a worse route as Safeer, under his father-in-law's influence, sells off the construction business, and starts a new business which proves to be a huge loss.
 Alishba also treats her in-laws in a bad manner.
-Meanwhile, Aaliya has to get divorce from her husband as her husband turns out to be gay.
+Meanwhile, Aaliya has to get a divorce from her husband as her husband, turns out to be gay.

 Mehrunnisa and Asmat Ara are left together to pick up the shattered pieces of their life together after Hassan Munir.
-Asmat apologizes for all the wrongdoings she did with Mehrunnisa over years.
-Shehzad enters back in their lives as an ex-accomplice of Hassan and an established businessman and helps Safeer in the loss and uncovering the real culprit of the failure, who turns out to be Najam-uz-Zaman.
-Alishba tries to turn Safeer against Shahzad by revealing that Shahzad is Mehrunnisa's ex fiance.
-But Asmat Ara takes stand with Mehrunnisa and clears her position among all.
+Asmat apologizes for all the wrongdoings she did with Mehrunnisa over the years.
+Shehzad reenters their lives as an ex-accomplice of Hassan and an established businessman and helps Safeer in the loss and uncovering the real culprit of the failure, who turns out to be Najam-uz-Zaman.
+Alishba tries to turn Safeer against Shahzad by revealing that Shahzad is Mehrunnisa's ex-fiance.
+But Asmat Ara takes a stand for Mehrunnisa and clarifies her position.
 Mehrunnisa's brother is keen on getting her married to Shahzad, as Shahzad did not get married after the failed love affair with Mehrunnisa.
 Mehrunnisa strongly opposes and declares her eternal love for her dead husband and vows to live with the memories of Hassan till her last breath.